lambda-io/manifest/README.md

 # The Lambda I/O Manifest

-> No, it's not about monadic treatment for side effects but an open initiative to **spread functional through the world**.
+> No, it's not about the use of functional programming with monadic treatment for side effects.
+It is actually an open initiative to **spread functional knowledge through the world**.

 ![The Cool Way](banner.png)